Menu

-Urine has the highest range of pH compared to other bodily fluids.
+Urine has the widest range of pH compared to other bodily fluids.
 The American Association for Clinical Chemistry says the normal urine pH range is between 4.5 and 8.
 Any pH higher than 8 is basic or alkaline, and any under 6 is acidic.

 A urine pH test is carried out as a part of a urinalysis.
 After performing a urine pH test, doctors can use the results to diagnose various diseases.